Logistics Coordinator Apprenticeship

 - Helping ensure drivers complete paperwork correctly.

-- Capturing feedback from stakeholders and reporting this for review.
+- Capturing feedback from stakeholders, either positive or negative and report this for review.

 - Tracking equipment and managing transport digital data.